naja3111/credit_risk_app/README.md

 *An application that predicts whether loan holders are at risk of late payment using a risk assessment.*

 ### Objective
-Objective of this proejct is to demonstrate deploying a machine learning model into production using a REST API after building a ml model. phData MLE-Challenge has given a dataset, pre-built model and other environemnt set up to run pre-built model.
+Objective of this project is to demonstrate deploying a machine learning model into production using a REST API. phData MLE-Challenge has given a dataset, pre-built model and other environemnt set up to run pre-built model.

 ### Tasks: